ceph/ceph/doc/cephadm/adoption.rst

 #.
 Make sure that the ``cephadm`` command line tool is available on each host
    in the existing cluster.
 See :ref:`get-cephadm` to learn how.

 #.
-Prepare each host for use by ``cephadm`` by running this command:
+Prepare each host for use by ``cephadm`` by running this command on that host:

    .. prompt:: bash #

       cephadm prepare-host

 #.
 Choose a version of Ceph to use for the conversion.
 This procedure will work
-   with any release of Ceph that is Octopus (15.2.z) or later, inclusive.
+   with any release of Ceph that is Octopus (15.2.z) or later.
 The latest stable release of Ceph is the default.
-You might be upgrading from an earlier Ceph release at the same time that you're performing this conversion; if you are upgrading from an earlier release, make sure to follow any upgrade-related instructions for that release.
+You might be upgrading from an earlier Ceph release at the same time that you're performing this conversion.
+If you are upgrading from an earlier release, make sure to follow any upgrade-related instructions for that release.

-   Pass the image to cephadm with the following command:
+   Pass the Ceph container image to cephadm with the following command:

    .. prompt:: bash #